open/close all folders

 - Adding on to that, the son doesn't actually have a weapon, but after falling for Randy's disguise, he says he "needs some sugar".
 Randy, while trying to stay in-character, panics as he tries to remember the code phrase.
 He eventually declares Monk's "I wish there were ten of them!", and Leland decides that's "close enough".

 - The scene where Julie is picked up by the police is funny in the sense of her exasperation, given she is unaware of the situation until it happens.
 She is starting a three-point turn, but midway through:

-- When the cast accompanies him to Manhattan where he's following a lead on Trudy's killer, Captain Stottlemeyer and Randy sneak into the NYPD precinct house to look at the files of the uncooperative Captain Walter Cage (hilariously, Cage's actor, Mykelti Williamson, co-starred with Ted Levine once, as they played two of Lt.
+- When the cast accompanies him to Manhattan where he's following a lead on Trudy's killer, Captain Stottlemeyer and Randy sneak into the NYPD precinct house to look at the files of the uncooperative Captain Walter Cage (hilariously, Cage's actor, Mykelti Williamson, co-starred with Ted Levine as two of Lt.
 Vincent Hanna's detectives in Heat).
 The alarm on Randy's new counterfeit Rolex watch goes off, and The Captain tells him to turn it off.
 Unfortunately, Randy does not know how because the instructions are only written in Korean!

-"I can tell you what time it is all around the world.
-It's 5:30 here; in Denver, 3:30; in California, 12:17; in Paris, France... time has stopped."
+- This was bound to occur, given this happens when Randy is describing the watch, he notes "I can tell you what time it is all around the world.
+It's 5:30 here; in Denver, 3:30; in California, 12:17; in Paris, France... time has stopped."note

 - Then in the end, his misfortunes continue when he gets a watch that manages to somehow catch fire.